The following report from CNN.com (November 1, 2000) appears in bold-type; our commentary follows each snippet.

-Once again, no mention is made of the fact that Mr. Erakat's problem is 100 percent as a result of Palestinian violence.
-The IDF's cordoning off of the area is in response to the violence, and is not a punitive action taken without cause.
+Once again, no mention is made of the fact that Erakat's problem is 100 percent a result of Palestinian violence.
+The IDF's cordoning off of the area is in response to the violence, not a punitive action taken without cause.

 Wednesday's Israeli-Palestinian clashes left at least five more Palestinians dead in Gaza and the West Bank.

 What do the words 'at least' mean?
 Instead of reporting the straight facts, CNN intimates there may be even more Palestinians killed.
 Furthermore, zero mention is made of the three Israeli soldiers killed in these very same gun battles.

 Throughout the article, there is not one picture of any Jewish area being fired upon or of any Jewish victims.
 The only picture of Palestinian rioters has the caption that "Palestinians take cover," again depicting the Israeli response to Palestinian-initiated attacks.

 Near Bethlehem, Israeli helicopter gunships were called in Wednesday after the Israeli Defense Forces said four of its soldiers were injured in exchanges of gunfire with Palestinians.

 Two of these four soldiers were killed, not injured.
 Israeli gunships were brought in to rescue the injured Israeli soldiers.
 It took three hours for the IDF to airlift the injured soldiers; consequently two of the four died.
 The gunships were brought in to quell the shooting in order to save the soldiers.

 CNN, in its sub-headline, wrote, "At least five Palestinians killed in clashes."
 However, Jewish victims are not reported as factual, with CNN merely reporting "the IDF said" that four of its soldiers were injured.